 With the best push mower, keeping a lawn neat and orderly isn’t difficult.
 When shopping, keep the following list in mind, which contains some of the top push mowers on the market.

-This 40V motor offers plenty of power and torque, enough to run a heavy-duty mulching blade.
-The Greenworks mower features a steel 21-inch cutting deck for durability and fewer passes, collapsible handles for storage, a bagger attachment, adjustable heights, push-button start, and oversized rear wheels.
+The 40V motor of the Greenworks offers plenty of power and torque, enough to run a heavy-duty mulching blade.
+The mower also features a steel 21-inch cutting deck for durability and fewer passes, collapsible handles for storage, a bagger attachment, adjustable heights, push-button start, and oversized rear wheels.
 The self-propelled mechanism has Smart Pace technology that automatically adjusts to the user’s speed.

 FAQs About Push Mowers